walterhiggins/WMPJS/book-outline.md

 ## Appendix A: ScriptCraft variables
 ### The *server* variable
+The *server* variable is a global variable provided by ScriptCraft.
+It refers to the *org.bukkit.Server* object which is a Java object representing the Minecraft Server.
+Refer to http://jd.bukkit.org/rb/apidocs/org/bukkit/Server.html for full details of all of the methods available for this object.

 ### The *bukkit* variable
+The *bukkit* variable is a global variable with just a handful of methods to make life easier for Javascript programmers.
+You can see the full list of methods at http://scriptcraftjs.org/docs/API-Reference.html#bukkit

+### The ____plugin variable
+This global variable is a reference to the ScriptCraft plugin.
+Some Bukkit API methods require an *org.bukkit.plugin.Plugin* object as a parameter.
+If you need to call such methods from Javascript you should provide the ____plugin variable where an object of type *org.bukkit.plugin.Plugin* is required.

 ### The *self* variable
-Don't use it in your modules.
-It's only a convenience function for use at the in-game prompt. it should not be used in any function which is deferred as it does not exist outside the scope of the in-game or server prompts.
+The *self* variable is a *short-lived* variable which only exists briefly during the execution of a */js* command.
+The *self* variable refers to the *sender* - that is - the player or console operator who is issuing the */js* command.
+You should never use the *self* variable in your modules - *especially in multi-player mode*!
+It should not be used in any function which is deferred as it does not exist outside the scope of the in-game or server prompts.
-Don't use it in modules especially in multi-player mode!

 ## Appendix B: Using ScriptCraft with other Plugins
 ScriptCraft can be used to work with and control other Bukkit Plugins.
 There are two ways ScriptCraft can interact with other Plugins: